 Here we go.
 All we are going to do is change a coupling capacitor to boost the low end, remove a shaping capacitor, remove a coupling capacitor and remove one half of a tube.
 You will cut a piece of land pattern off the circuit board.
 All this can be reversed if you want the 15 watt stomp box back.

 Refer to the schematic diagram and pictures.

 Step 1.
-Change C2 coupling cap to a .0047uf 600v cap.
+Change C2 coupling cap to a .0047uf 400v or higher voltage cap.
 Remove C3 completely.
 This combination will remove the excessive highs from the amp and balance it out.
-Without this change the amp will have way way too much top end.
+Without this change the amp will have way too much top end.

 Step 2.
 Remove coupling cap C6 completely.